lakistic/Blooket-Hacks/README.md

 i will be uploading coding lessons how to hack on shcool and stuff like that real soon (this is not private) this will be finshed in school.
+ALSO THIS IS SHOOL CHEATS CODE EDITED TO NOT GET YOU BANNED OR GRAB YOUR IP!!!!!!